kuzudb/kuzu-docs/docs/cypher/data-manipulation-clauses/delete.md

 You can import this database by copying pasting the commands on that page.

 # DELETE
-`DELETE` clause delete node or relationship records from the table.
+`DELETE` clause deletes node or relationship records from the table.

 ## Delete Nodes